Emmanuel Iyogun

-Emmanuel Iyogun (born 24 November 2000) is an English professional rugby union player who plays as a prop forward for Premiership Rugby club Northampton Saints.
+Emmanuel Iyogun (born 24 November 2000) is an English professional rugby union player who plays as a prop forward for PREM Rugby club Northampton Saints.

 Early life

 Iyogun attended Woodlands School, Basildon and was scouted by Northampton Saints whilst playing for Southend RFC as a 15-year-old.

 Club career

 Iyogun captained the Northampton Saints under-18s as a back row forward prior to being converted into a front row forward.
 He played in the RFU Championship on loan at Bedford Blues.

 On 13 September 2020 whilst still a teenager Iyogun made his Premiership debut as a substitute and a week later made his first start in their European Rugby Champions Cup quarter-final elimination against Exeter Chiefs.
 He was named the club's Breakthrough Player of the Season in his debut campaign in 2019–20.

 Iyogun had made 25 appearances by the end of the 2021–22 season, including a start in the Premiership semi-final defeat to Leicester Tigers.
 He signed a new long-term contract with the club in August 2022.
 In January 2023, he suffered an Achilles injury which ended his season.

 In May 2024 Iyogun was part of the side that were eliminated by Leinster at the semi-final stage of the Champions Cup.
 The following month saw him come off the bench as a substitute during the 2024 Premiership final as Northampton defeated Bath to become league champions.

-He signed a new contract with the club in January 2025.
+Iyogun signed a new contract with the club in January 2025.
+Later that year he started in the 2025 European Rugby Champions Cup final at Millennium Stadium which Northampton lost against Bordeaux Bègles to finish runners up.
+The following season saw Iyogun start in the 2026 Prem final as they defeated Exeter to regain their league title.